Leila Pereira

 Leila Mejdalani Pereira (born 11 November 1964) is a Brazilian businesswoman, lawyer, journalist and sports director.
 She ran the financial company Crefisa and is known for her activities at association football club Sociedade Esportiva Palmeiras, of which she has been president since 2021.

 At Palmeiras, Pereira became the club's sponsor through Crefisa and Faculdade das Américas (FAM).
 The partnership began in 2015, and Pereira became an advisor to the club, becoming president.

 Since the beginning of the partnership with Crefisa, Palmeiras has won two Copa Libertadores da América titles, and three Campeonato Brasileiro titles.

-In 2022, Forbes listed Pereira as the fifth richest woman in Brazil.
+In 2022, Forbes listed Pereira as the fifth richest woman in Brazil, with an estimated net worth of around 8 billion reais.

 Personal life

 Pereira was born on 11 November 1964 in Cambuci and raised in Cabo Frio, Rio de Janeiro, being the daughter of a middle-class family.
 Against her father's wishes and with her mother's support, later she moved to Rio de Janeiro to attend college.

 She studied journalism at Estácio de Sá University and had an internship at Rede Manchete.
 She had her first introduction to sport when she participated in the coverage of the 1990 FIFA World Cup.

 While she was studying journalism, Pereira met a businessman, José Roberto Lamacchia, the founder of Crefisa.

 She began studying law, graduating from Cândido Mendes University.
 She moved to São Paulo in 1996 and attempted new career path as a judge, but failed the public exam and ended up opening a law office.
 Pereira and José Roberto Lamacchia got married in 1999.